frankframework/frank-manual/docs/source/helloIbis.rst

 The ``<forward>`` within a pipe tag defines what should happen after the execution of that pipe.
 A forward consists of a forward name and a path.
-Each pipe defines the forward names to which it can send the output.
+Each pipe predefines the forward names to which it can send the output.
 For the fixed result pipe, the only possibility is ``"success"``, but many pipes also have the possibility ``"failure"``.
 This allows Frank developers